By Regreening Africa-CRS Ghana

 Mr. Emmanuel at his teak farm.
 Photo: Regreening Africa/Patrick Worms

-Mr. Emmanuel used his woodlot to hunt and get food for his animals, as well as to get rafters for his roof.
-Because there were no conscious management practises in place to capitalise on the site’s other potential, he was benefiting from the only gains he thought the woodlot could provide at the time.
-He only lived off of what he grew on his farm and a few small ruminants he raised.
+Mr. Emmanuel used his woodlot to hunt and get food for his animals, as well as to obtain rafters for his roof.
+Because there were no conscious management practices in place to capitalise on the site’s other potential, he was benefiting from the only gains he thought the woodlot could provide at the time.
+He only lived off what he grew on his farm and a few small ruminants he raised.

 In 2018, Kukpalgu was added to the Regreening Africa Project as a beneficiary community.
-This was done with the help of the department of agriculture in the Mion district.
-Farmer Managed Natural Regeneration (FMNR) techniques were explained to both people with their own woodlots and the community as a whole.
+This took place with the help of the department of agriculture in the Mion District.
+Farmer Managed Natural Regeneration (FMNR) techniques were explained to people with their own woodlots and the community as a whole.

 Mr. Emmanuel in his mango parkland.
 Photo: CRS Ghana

 He now sells the majority of these trees as logs and roofing rafters.
 His house and a training centre he is building are both supported by rafters from his woodlot.
 He also hires women to help him harvest shea nuts when they are ready, and he pays them one-third of the amount collected per woman, which can be up to 2.5kg or more.
 He also uses the property to raise seedlings from seeds he collects on his farm and as a demonstration site for young people who want to emulate his efforts in tree and forest conservation.